Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Source.md

     **If the instance refers to WebAssembly code**, the URL of the script that called `new WebAssembly.Module` with the string `"> wasm"` appended.

+`startLine`
+:   **If the instance refers to JavaScript source**, the start line of the
+    source within the file or URL it was loaded from.
+This is normally `1`, but may have another value if the source is part of an HTML document.

 `id`
 :   **If the instance refers to JavaScript source**, an int32 counter that identifies
     the source within the current process.
 This ID is used in other places in Gecko